-Revenue from other non-exchange transactions comprises donation to the University in cash or inkind by organisations and individuals.
-Cash donations are recognised when received into the University's bank account while in-kind donations are recognised as revenue and assets when it is probable that future economic benefits or service potential associated with the donation will flow to the University and the fair value can be measured reliably.
-Donation in-kind are recognized as assets when the goods are received, or there is a binding arrangement to receive the goods.
-If donation in-kind are received without conditions attached, revenue is recognized immediately.
-If conditions are attached, a liability is recognized, which is reduced by the revenue recognized as the conditions are satisfied.
+Revenue from other non-exchange transactions comprises donations to the University in cash or inkind by organisations and individuals.
+Cash donations are recognised when received into the University's bank accounts while in-kind donations are recognised as revenue and assets when it is probable that future economic benefits or service potential associated with the donations will flow to the University and the fair value can be measured reliably.
+Donations in-kind are recognised as assets when the goods are received, or there is a binding arrangement to receive the goods.
+If donations in-kind are received without conditions attached, revenue is recognised immediately.
+If conditions are attached, a liability is recognised, which is reduced by the revenue recognised as the conditions are satisfied.